PalmStudio/PlantMeteo.jl/README.md

 - [ ] Add function for sampling historical data with e.g. temperature quartiles.
 - [ ] Add more APIs
 - [ ] Add functions for computing sub-daily data from daily data
+- [ ] TimeStepTable: Ensure that we don't copy the data when transforming to e.g. `DataFrame`
+- [ ] TimeStepTable: Use views when indexing for better performance
+- [ ] write_weather: don't transform into DataFrame for selecting columns?
+If so, implement a select of use the one from `TableOperations.jl`